-Public and nonprofit entities that are not part of the juvenile justice system are eligible to apply, unless you are part of the juvenile justice system.

-For-profit organizations are not eligible.
+- Public and nonprofit entities are eligible to apply unless you are part of the juvenile justice system. - For-profit organizations are not eligible.
+Private institutions of higher education must be nonprofit entities.

 Faith-based and community organizations that meet the eligibility requirements are eligible for awards under this funding opportunity.